seaniemc/project-template/README.md

 (r)
 ```
 ####PoliticalIdeology
-This node is used to add different relationships which go beyond Party and Constituency.
-And is based on the Political position each individual party is aligned to.
-Firstly the node was created using
+The PoliticalIdeology node is used to add different relationships which go beyond Party and Constituency.
+It is based on the Political position each individual party is aligned to.
+Firstly the node was created using.
 ```cypher
 CREATE
     (fl:PoliticalIdeology{Name: "Far-left"}),